Tips For Evaluating Your Business Risks

 How to Evaluate Your Risks

+Determine the rank of each risk.
 Risks can affect each business differently.
 Assign each risk a rank of low, medium or high so that you can address the most serious risks first and protect your business.

+Assign a financial loss figure to each risk.
 Know how much a risk will cost and then decide if it's financially worth it.
 As an example, decide how much money an expansion will bring in versus how much it will cost for the expansion loan, including fees and interest.

-When you know which risks your business faces, you can decide how to handle each one effectively.
-You can hire an IT specialist to monitor cyber risks, assign someone to the role of safety manager as you maintain OSHA compliance or require upfront payments that reduce your credit risk.
+Create a plan to handle risks effectively.
+When you know which risks your business faces, you can decide how to handle each one.
+You can hire an IT specialist to monitor cyber risks, assign someone to the role of safety manager to help maintain OSHA compliance, or require upfront payments to reduce credit risk.
+For property exposures or specialized coverages, consider options such as Mercantile (Lessors Risk Only - LRO).

 Need insurance for You, Your Family or Your Business?